RecordsKeeper/recordskeeper-nodejs-sdk/docs/stream.md

 var stream = new recordskeeper.Streams(); //object of class Stream

-stream.verifyData(stream, key, count, function(response){   //call verifyData function with data as the required parameters
+stream.verifyData(stream, data, count, function(response){   //call verifyData function with data as the required parameters

 console.log(response); //prints if verification is successful or not